23f2000783/birthday/SPEC.md

 - A few honest one-line stats beside it in Space Mono (e.g. `1 canvas, infinite range`).

 ### Section 3 — "Pick up the brush" (THE SIGNATURE — real paint tool)
 - A genuinely working **Canvas 2D paint tool**.
-Mansi can draw with cursor/finger.
+She can draw with cursor/finger.
 - Palette of the four pigments + brush size; strokes bloom with slight softness/texture.
 - Faint centered guide text `draw something 🖌️` that clears on first stroke.
 - After she draws, a gentle line appears: `that's going in the museum.`
 - Include a subtle **Clear** control.
 Must feel great on touch (pointer events, no lag).
 - Ambient trail is suppressed inside this canvas so painting feels precise.

-### Section 4 — "The Mansi Museum" (quiz reframed as a personality reveal)
+### Section 4 — "The She Museum" (quiz reframed as a personality reveal)
 Museum-placard styled cards that **pin onto a gallery wall** as she scrolls (GSAP).
 It is NOT trivia — there are **no wrong answers**.
 Every choice is celebrated, and every path leads to the same warm conclusion.
 Gen-Z, playful, modern voice.